Use Lymwave with Codex through MCP

 Workflow

-How the Codex MCP workflow could work
+How the Codex MCP workflow works

 Connect Codex to Lymwave MCP